LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-When this request is sent, a `Runtime field` called total is created and calculated for documents within scope of our request.
-Then, the sum aggregation requests is performed on the field total to yield total expense.
+When this request is sent, a `Runtime field` called total is created and calculated for documents within the scope of our request(entire index).
+Then, the sum aggregation is ran on the field total of documents in question.

 ![image](https://user-images.githubusercontent.com/60980933/121815555-50268700-cc34-11eb-8fb4-8112cb8e0806.png)

 `Runtime field` is only created and calculated when the request is being executed. `Runtime fields` are not indexed so these do not take up disk space.
 We also didn’t have to reindex in order to add a new field to existing documents.

 For more information on runtime fields, check out this [blog](https://www.elastic.co/blog/introducing-elasticsearch-runtime-fields)!